luster-io/impulse-docs/menu-tutorial.md

   When you're building something with Impulse, you'll want to play around with the numerical parameters (tension, damping, acceleration, etc) so that the interaction matches the unique feeling of your app.
 This might take a bit of experimentation, but you'll get a really unique feeling for your interactions.

+  The last thing you may want to do is only bounce when the user moved, if they tapped, you should probably give the user a no frills, down to business animation.